aeternity/aepp-sdk-python/docs/topics/install.rst

 ===============

-Installation instructions are slightly different depending on whether you're installing official relase or fetching the latest development version.
+Installation instructions are slightly different depending on whether you're installing official release or fetching the latest development version.

 .. _installing-official-release: